-While Cambridge Immigration Law focuses on family-based immigration matters, especially marriage-based green card applications, our deep knowledge of all aspects of immigration law makes us extremely effective advocates for our clients with family-based matters.
+While Cambridge Immigration Law focuses on family-based immigration matters, especially marriage-based green card applications, our deep knowledge of all aspects of immigration law makes us extremely effective advocates for our clients with immigration matters relating to family and employment.
 We have developed an expertise in a variety of immigration case law for a diverse range of clients, ranging from simple consultations to complex litigation in federal immigration court.
 Our firm has vast connections to practitioners in other legal practice areas if non-immigration legal matters are required.
 For more detail on the kinds of cases we have successfully resolved, click here.

 Does Cambridge Immigration Law handle waiver cases?

 Yes.
 Our attorneys represent clients on I-601 waivers of inadmissibility, most often focusing on fraud, misrepresentation, and criminal issues.
 We also represent clients on I-612 waivers of the J-visa two-year home residency requirement.
 In addition, we represent clients on I-601A provisional waivers.
 Finally, there are a number of less common embassy and court waivers that we work on as well.